Dezenmart-STORE/dezenmart-frontend/README.md

 ## 🏆 Hackathon Submission

-This project was built for the **Chainlink Fall 2024 Hackathon** and demonstrates innovative use of Chainlink CCIP for cross-chain e-commerce applications.
+This project was built for the **Chromion: A Chainlink Hackathon** and demonstrates innovative use of Chainlink CCIP for cross-chain e-commerce applications.

 ### Chainlink Integration Summary
 - **Primary Service**: CCIP (Cross-Chain Interoperability Protocol)